Coder1900/test/README.md

-# test
+# my second program
-learning to use git
+- code to find a prime number